vegarringdal/simple-html/README.md

 # `@simple-html/core`

-Next parts shows all the different functions/decorators in `@simple-html/core`
+Next parts show all the different functions/decorators in `@simple-html/core`

 <br>
 <br>